GhadahAlabbadi/python-bootcamp/week-5/day-4/README.md

 }
 ```

+The value `768px` acts as a **breakpoint**.

+When the screen width becomes `768px` or smaller, the CSS rules inside the Media Query are applied.

+---

+## Responsive Layout Changes

-When the screen becomes narrow:
+When the screen becomes smaller, the webpage can:

-- Change the navigation layout.
+- Change the navigation layout
-- Stack the Hero content.
+- Stack Hero content
-- Reduce unnecessary spacing.
+- Reduce unnecessary spacing
-- Keep text readable.
+- Keep text readable
-- Make sure nothing extends outside the screen.

-## Responsive Design

-Responsive design allows the same webpage to work correctly on desktop, tablet, and mobile devices.
+- Reorganize cards
+- Prevent horizontal overflow

-The goal is not only to shrink the content but to reorganize it based on the available screen space.
+The goal is to make the same page usable across different devices.

+---

-## Labs
+# Labs

-### Lab 1: Flexbox Navbar
+## Lab 1: Flexbox Navbar

-Created a navigation bar using Flexbox.
+Built a navigation bar using Flexbox.

-Applied:
+Practiced:

 - `display: flex`
 - `justify-content`
 - `align-items`
 - `gap`

-Tested the navigation at different browser widths.
+The layout was tested at different browser widths.

+---

-### Lab 2: Responsive Card Grid
+## Lab 2: Responsive Card Grid

-Created a responsive Features/Courses section using CSS Grid.
+Converted the Features or Services section into a responsive CSS Grid.

-Applied:
+Used:

 ```css
 .features-grid {